UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 	"time_elapsed": 34682,
 	"internal_node_id": "0.0-2.1-0.1",
 	"subject": "h2gaya5g",
-	"group": "group3",
+	"list": "my_one_and_only_list",
 	"survey_html_responses": "{\"birth_year\":\"1919\",\"birth_month\":\"1\",\"native_language\":\"NL\"}"
 },
 ```

 Note that in it's raw JSON format, data like the values for the "responses" key essentially contain new key-value pairs, only with some so-called 'escape characters'.

+# Getting started (no experiment server set up)

+- Make sure you have a functioning internet connection!
+- Do this on a desktop PC or a laptop.
+Do _NOT_ use a mobile device, like a phone or tablet!

+The easiest way to test a template _as is_:

+1. Download this repository by clicking the green code button above and Download zip.
+2. Unzip the jspsych-vislexdec-vp-main.zip at a location of your choosing.
+3. Inside the folder is a file called index.html, double click it in order to open it
+   in a browser.

-## Prepare for the data server (only for people affiliated with our lab!)
+## Prepare for the data server setup (only for people affiliated to our lab!)

 ### Update access key
 In the file `globals.js` is a variable: